 How to wash a sheepskin rug in the washing machine

-Washing a sheepskin rug is always a risk because the skin itself may come out rigid; once this has happened, there's not a lot you can do to make it soft like before, so you'll have to accept that risk before putting the sheepskin into the washing machine.
+As mentioned, washing a sheepskin rug is always a risk because the skin itself may come out rigid; once this has happened, there's not a lot you can do to make it soft like before, so you'll have to accept that risk before putting the sheepskin into the washing machine.

-How to steam clean a sheepskin rug
+How to clean a sheepskin rug with steam

 Sheepskin rug maintenance

-The better you maintain your rug, the less cleaning it will need – prevention is really better than cure here!
-First of all, although they call them 'sheepskin rugs', sheepskins aren't really suitable for high-traffic areas on floors; you're best off using yours as a throw or decoration in your living room or bedroom; if you like the look of sheepskins on a wooden floor, use faux ones.
+Think decorative in function: First of all, although they call them 'sheepskin rugs', sheepskins aren't really suitable for high-traffic areas on floors; you're best off using yours as a throw or decoration in your living room or bedroom; if you like the look of sheepskins on a wooden floor, use faux ones.

-Finally, sheepskins are best positioned out of direct sunlight, which is the main cause of yellowing over time; this is an oxidisation process in the wool and can't be reversed with cleaning.
+Keep it out of the sun: Sheepskins are best positioned out of direct sunlight, which is the main cause of yellowing over time; this is an oxidisation process in the wool and can't be reversed with cleaning.